satriapamudji/hermes/README.md

-# Hermes

-Hermes is a Telegram bot that can summarize audio, text, and conduct research.

-## Features
+## Hermes

+GM.

+With back-to-school szn in full swing next week, I decided to build Hermes — a Telegram bot designed to accelerate the learning process.

+Initially, I considered building a web app, but I realized that Telegram would be a more accessible platform for quick interactions.
+Hermes is still in its early stages (since I actually have to test this out throughtout this new semester), but I hope it will make learning more efficient.

+### How Hermes Works

-- Audio summarization
+- Audio summarization: Uses Deepgram for transcription, OpenAI for summarization
-- Text summarization
+- Text summarization: Uses OpenAI for summarization
-- Research assistant
+- Research: Utilizes [CrewAI](https://www.crewai.com/) due to the complexity of the task.
+The configuration for different "agents" is in ```src/crew_utils/crew.py```.

-## Setup
+## Getting Started

-1. Install Poetry:
+1. Install Poetry (If you don't have Poetry yet):
    ```
    curl -sSL https://install.python-poetry.org | python3 -
    ```